RohinJ444/NEPA_TextClassification/README.md

 - **Text Extraction**: Utilizes OCR to extract text from PDF documents.
 - **Text Vectorization**: Employs Langchain for efficient text vectorization.
 - **Vector Search**: Uses Pinecone for fast and accurate vector search.
-- **GPT-4 Integration**: Implements the OpenAI API (GPT-4) to automatically determine the presence of exogenous variables in environmental impact statements.
+- **GPT-4 Integration**: Leverages the OpenAI API (GPT-4 and text-embedding-3-large) to automatically determine the presence of exogenous variables in environmental impact statements.
 - **Automated Data Entry**: Adds binary indicator variables (1 or 0) representing the presence of an exogenous variable.

 ## License